goldfinchbio/emr-hail/packer/docs/hail-ami.md

 ## Prerequisites

 - `hail-ami.yml` CloudFormation template successfully deployed
-- If using [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html), the VEP GRCh37 cache, GRCh38 cache, and LOFTEE data files archives must be in your Hail S3 bucket.
-Review the [VEP pre-installation instructions](vep-install.md) for details.
 - AWS CLI profile with access to copy files to the S3 bucket/path specified in the CloudFormation template

 ## Deployment